OpenHearing/TabSINT/developer_guide/custom-js.md

 ### Results Model

 This model can be used to interact with the TabSINT results to read and/or write to the results from the customJS response area.
-To view the results, use the following command: `window.tabsint.resultsModel.getResults();`.
-To set results, use the following command: `window.tabsint.resultsModel.updateCurrentPage({ response: myResponse });`.
+To view the results, use the following command: `globalThis.tabsint.resultsModel.getResults();`.
+To set results, use the following command: `globalThis.tabsint.resultsModel.updateCurrentPage({ response: myResponse });`.
 See `src/app/models/results/results-model.service.ts` and its adjacent interface for more details about how to use the getter and setter for the results model.

 ### Page Model

 The page model contains everything about the current page.
-To grab information about the page, use the following command: `window.tabsint.pageModel.getPage();`.
+To grab information about the page, use the following command: `globalThis.tabsint.pageModel.getPage();`.
 See `src/app/models/page/page.service.ts` and its adjacent interface for more details.

 ### Protocol Model